sdarwin/boost-tasks/docs/boost-tasks.md

 - Update documentation list.
 This is a passthru to the website's site-tools: passthru('php '. "{$website_repo->path}/site-tools/update-doc-list.php ". "--quiet {$mirror->mirror\_root}/boostorg/boost.git {$version}", $status); It is uses "attemptAndPush", so it should commit and push the website to github.com if "push-to-repo: true" is set in var/config.neon
 - Clone boost, branch develop, in var/data/super/develop
 - Clone boost, branch master, in var/data/super/master
 - Update maintainer list for develop.
-This is a passthru to the website's site-tools: passthru('php '. "{$website_repo->path}/site-tools/update-repo.php ". "{$super->path} {$super->branch}", $status);  It is uses "attemptAndPush", so it should commit and push the website to github.com if "push-to-repo: true" is set in var/config.neon
+This is a passthru to the website's site-tools: passthru('php '. "{$website_repo->path}/site-tools/update-repo.php ". "{$super->path} {$super->branch}", $status);  It uses "attemptAndPush", so it should commit and push the superproject to github.com if "push-to-repo: true" is set in var/config.neon
 - Update maintainer list for master, like previous step.

 ------------------------------------------------------------------------------------------------------------------------------------